department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/conversation-guide.md

 #### *After 3b, skip ahead to guide for Cohort 3*

 ## For Cohort 1 and Cohort 2
-### Cohort 1: Get a detailed story of the full application process
+### Cohort 1 (has applied): Get a detailed story of the full application process
 Cohort 1: For the rest of our conversation we're going to talk about what that experience was like for you.
-### Cohort 2: Get a detailed sense of thought process, questions and concerns
+### Cohort 2 (considering applying): Get a detailed sense of thought process, questions and concerns
 Cohort 2: Let's turn now to talking about your thought process around VA health benefits.

 4. To start, when did you first start thinking about applying for VA health benefits?